Whimsy Stick

 • Dogs that cannot settle during greetings even after being told no

-• Dogs that jump harder when pushed away or physically corrected
+• Any dog that jumps harder when pushed away or physically corrected

 • Puppies who never learned four-on-the-floor as the default